My Research

 Ph.D.
 Milestones

 For my 3rd Ph.D.
-Milestone, I have begun working on my Field Prelim paper on Technology, Anticipation and (Un)Desirable Reproductive Health Futures.
-As part of this project, I must write a critical literature review and propose a research project.
-Drawing from the fields of STS and Feminist Technoscience, Social Computing/HCI, and Reproductive Justice, my project will explore the relationship between anticipation and technology for ensuring desirable reproductive health futures.
+Milestone, I wrote and defended my Field Prelim paper on Technology, Anticipation and (Un)Desirable Reproductive Health Futures.
+As part of this project, I wrote a critical literature review and proposed a research project.
+Drawing from the fields of STS and Feminist Technoscience, Social Computing/HCI, and Reproductive Justice, my project explores the relationship between anticipation and technology for ensuring desirable reproductive health futures.
 What is thought of as an (un)desirable reproductive health future may vary widely depending on the level of actor in focus (e.g. individual, communal, institutional, organizational).
+My committee for this milestone was made up of Dr. Nazanin Andalibi, Dr. Silivia Lindtner, and Dr. Lisa Harris.
 (Photo: Bianca Bagnarelli for the New York Times)

 Pre-Candidacy Paper (PDF) and Defense (Slides)

 For my 2nd Ph.D.
 Milestone, I submitted my pre-candidacy paper, U.S. Arab/SWANA Diaspora’s Technocultures of Consent: The Case of Online Dating Apps, to my committee in February 2024, and successfully defended this work in March 2024.
-My committee for this milestone is made up of my advisor, Dr. Nazanin Andalibi, and Dr. Sarita Schoenebeck and Dr. Apryl Williams.
+My committee for this milestone is made up of Dr. Nazanin Andalibi, Dr. Sarita Schoenebeck, and Dr. Apryl Williams.

 Pre-Candidacy Proposal (PDF)